temporalio/helm-charts/README.md

 Temporal is a distributed, scalable, durable, and highly available orchestration engine designed to execute asynchronous long-running business logic in a resilient way.

 This repo contains a V3 [Helm](https://helm.sh) chart that deploys Temporal to a Kubernetes cluster.
 This Helm chart installs only the Temporal server components.
-You must provide external persistence (databases) for Temporal to use - the chart does not install any database sub-charts.
+You must provide persistence (databases) for Temporal to use - the chart does not install any database sub-charts.

-The persistence configuration follows the raw Temporal server config format, allowing you to configure external MySQL, PostgreSQL, Cassandra, or Elasticsearch databases directly.
+The persistence configuration follows the raw Temporal server config format, allowing you to configure MySQL, PostgreSQL, Cassandra, or Elasticsearch databases directly.

 This Helm Chart code is tested by a dedicated test pipeline.
 It is also used extensively by other Temporal pipelines for testing various aspects of Temporal systems.
 Our test pipeline currently uses Helm 3.1.1.